 REPORT A LOST OR FOUND PET:

 If you have lost or found a pet within Isabella County, please submit a report so we can assist you in reuniting the pet safely.
 If you have lost or found a pet outside of this area, please contact your nearest shelter.
 If you live near a border, file reports in all nearby counties.
 We also recommend uploading a photo on Petco Love Lost's national database of lost and found pet listings.

-An ear tip - where the top left portion of the ear has been removed while the cat was being spayed/neutered - is a sign of a healthy and cared for cat.
+An ear tip is where the top left portion of the ear has been removed indicating the cat is spayed or neutered.
 These cats are free-roaming in the community and may or may not be socialized.
 They often have multiple caregivers and do not need human intervention.
 If the cat is feral (unsocialized and won't approach humans) but not yet ear tipped, we recommend utilizing the Trap-Neuter-Return method.
 Feral cats cannot be socialized and must live in a safe outdoor environment –we do not take them into the shelter.

 Sick or injured cats may react aggressively out of fear, so it is best to use caution when approaching them.
 If you have found an injured or sick cat in Isabella County, call us for further assistance.
 We will assess the situation and determine if an immediate intake is required.
-If it is outside of our regular business hours you can call a local veterinary office for advice or keep the cat comfortable until we reopen.
+If it is outside of our regular business hours you can call a local veterinary office for advice and keep the cat comfortable until we reopen.

-#4 Are there newborn kittens?
 Don't kit-nap the kittens!
-Wait and watch patiently for a mother cat to return or call us for advice before intervening.
-Their best chance for survival is being left in their current environment with their mother.
+Wait and watch patiently for a mother cat to return or call us for advice before intervening!
+Their best chance for survival is being left with their mother.
 Tip: You can use baking flour to make a circle around the kittens and footprints will let you know if mom has been returning.
 You can also refer to the Kitten Lady’s CASA chart to determine when to intervene.
-If intervention is required we will provide you with advice on bottle feeding or assistance in finding a foster home.
+If intervention is required, we can provide you with bottle feeding instructions or assistance in finding a foster home.
 Although, finding a foster to provide round-the-clock feedings is no easy task, and no match to what their mother could have provided.

 What if I’m not looking to keep the cat I’ve found?